Vietnam.vn - Nền tảng quảng bá Việt Nam

 Trai Thien Air Cargo is the first private airline in Vietnam licensed to transport goods, mail, and parcels, established in June 2008.
 Trai Thien was granted a license to operate domestic air cargo transport in October 2009 with a charter capital of 500 billion VND, but has not yet taken off.

-Although the estimated cost of the start-up period is hundreds of billions of dong, after 1 year of being licensed, this airline still has not announced its plan to purchase aircraft or set a flight schedule.
-Employees of the airline have continuously sent complaints about unpaid wages.
+Although the estimated cost for the start-up period is also hundreds of billions of dong, after 1 year of being licensed, this airline still has not announced its plan to purchase aircraft or set flight schedules.
+The airline's employees have continuously sent complaints about unpaid wages.

 In December 2011, this airline's business license was revoked due to lack of operational activities.